benjamine/tempera/README.md

 Multiple loading strategies
 --------------------------

-templates can be loading using 3 different strategies with out any change to your templates or loading code.
+templates can be loaded using 3 different strategies without any change to your templates or consuming javascript.
 They can be combined according to your needs, tempera will attempt to find templates in this order:

 ### 1. Embedded in script tags